2026-2028 Catalog

 “A thesis is the written product of a systematic study of a significant problem.
 It identifies the problem, states the major assumptions, explains the significance of the undertaking, sets forth the sources for and methods of gathering information, analyzes the data, and offers a conclusion or recommendation.
 The finished product evidences originality, critical and independent thinking, appropriate organization and format, and thorough documentation.
 Normally, an oral defense of the thesis is required.”
 (Title 5, Article 7, 40510 b.3.A.)

-All Master’s theses must go through Graduate Education’s Thesis Formatting Review Process wherein an Editor reviews and provides the student with needed corrections.
+All Master’s theses must go through Graduate Education’s Thesis Formatting Review, wherein an Editor reviews and provides the student with needed corrections.
 Upon completion of any corrections required by the Editor or thesis committee, the student contacts the Graduate Education Office (grad@calpoly.edu) to submit the electronic thesis report to the DigitalCommons@CalPoly, a digital archive for the University.
-The thesis formatting review process does not impact a student's degree completion.
+The degree award date is based on the completion of all degree requirements and the acceptance of the thesis by Graduate Education for posting to Digital Commons@CalPoly.

 Project